Customer service interview questions

 Right answer

 ‘Last Christmas was especially busy for the company I’m currently working for.
 We had a lot of sale stock to put out on the shop floor, and double the amount of customers to serve – so all of the colleagues really had their hands full.
 To make sure all the stock got put out on time, we all agreed to stay an hour after the shop closed.
-Not only did we get all the work done, I actually feel like the experience helped us get closer as a team‘
+Not only did we get all the work done, I actually feel like the experience helped us get closer as a team.’

 Wrong answer

 ‘I work best in a team when I’m in charge, and so does everyone around me.
 I’m basically like a team leader.
-But, you know, just without the actual title’
+But, you know, just without the actual title.’

 Competency-based interview tips

-Tell me about a time you were faced with a difficult customer issue and describe how you solved it
+2. Tell me about a time you were faced with a difficult customer issue and describe how you solved it

-In other words, do you have the ability to diffuse a tough situation, or will you just crack under pressure?
+Translation: Do you have the ability to diffuse a tough situation, or will you just crack under pressure?

-Although it might seem tempting to go into the intricate details of what the customer’s issue was, this isn’t really want the interviewer wants to hear.
+Although it might seem tempting to go into the intricate details of what the customer’s issue was, this isn’t really what the interviewer wants to hear.
 Instead, focus on exemplifying the skills and attributes you used to address and understand the issue, keep the customer calm, and ultimately solve the problem.

 It’s important to make sure your answer isn’t too generic, but don’t go overboard with the embellishments.
 Over-exaggeration is never a good look.